fabric-gateway-java/git-cheatsheet/ca-ci.md

 All the above tests run on the Hyperledger infarstructure x86_64 build nodes.
 All these nodes uses the packer with pre-configured software packages.
 This helps us to run the tests in much faster than installing required packages everytime.

-Below steps shows what each does in the Jenkins pipeline verify and merge flow.
+Below steps shows what each stage does in the Jenkins pipeline verify and merge flow.
 Every Gerrit patchset triggers the fabric-ca-verify-x86_64 job and runs the below tests on x86_64 platform.
-Before execute the below tests, it clean the environment (Delete the left over build artifiacts) and clone the repository with the Gerrit Refspec.
+Before execute the below tests, it clean the environment (Deletes the left over build artifiacts) and clone the repository with the Gerrit Refspec.

 ![](1.png)

 #### Basic Checks

 - We run `make checks` target to run the basic checks before kickoff the actual tests.
 - It's run against every Patchset.
-Patchset fails if any of the checks are faile
 - You can run basic checks locally:
     - make checks (Runs all check conditions (license, format, imports, lint and vet)

 #### Docs Build

+- This stage gets triggered only when a patchset contains .md, .rst etc doc related file exetensions.
 - We run `tox -edocs` from the root directory.
 - Displays the output in the form of HTML Publisher on the `fabric-ca-verify-x86_64` job.
-Click on **Docs Output** link on the build log.
+Click on **Docs Output** link on the Jenkins console.

 #### Unit Tests

-- We run `make unit-test` target to run the go based unit-tests
+- We run `make unit-test` target to run the go based unit-tests and publish the coverage report on the Jenkins console.
+Click on **Coverage Report** link on the Jenkins console.

 #### FVT Tests

-- We run `make fvt-tests` target to run the fvt tests.
-Which includes postgres, mysql related tests in it.
+- We run `make fvt-tests` target to fun fvt tests, which includes tests that perform end-to-end test scenarios with PosgreSQL and MySQL databases.
+These tests include database migration, backwards compatibility, and LDAP integration. https://github.com/hyperledger/fabric-ca/blob/master/scripts/fvt/README.md

 #### E2E tests